rakeshrajmahakud/NewtonSchoolWebDevelopment/FullStack WebDevelopment/mock interview/javascript.md

 ### What is Lexical Scope in JavaScript?
 Lexical scope describes how nested (also known as "child") functions have access to variables defined in parent scopes.

+###  What is function expression and function Declaration ?

+- A function expression is very similar to and has almost the same syntax as a function declaration.
+The main difference between a function expression and a function declaration is the function name, which can be omitted in function expressions to create anonymous functions.

+- A function expression can be used as an IIFE (Immediately Invoked Function Expression) which runs as soon as it is defined.

+- Function expressions in JavaScript are not hoisted, unlike function declarations.
+You can't use function expressions before you create them:

+example:-

+    console.log(notHoisted) // undefined
+    // even though the variable name is hoisted, the definition isn't. so it's undefined.
+    notHoisted(); // TypeError: notHoisted is not a function var notHoisted = function() {
+    console.log('bar');
+    };